wenhao/tdd-workshop/06-bank/requirement/story/story3-Welcome message.md

 #####TODO-List

-1. provide Bank's Message Gateway API.
+1. the Bank's Message Gateway API doesn't exist, so we need a stub.
 2. should display welcome message after added customer by the Bank's Message Gateway API.

 ####Required Tech

 ####Check
+1. email content should be isolate as a template service.